Sing A to Z: Home Video & DVD

 To promote the album, Sharon, Lois & Bram went on tour across Canada and the United States.
-A 50-minute video was made featuring Sharon, Lois & Bram on stage in Stratford, Ontario on their Sing A to Z Tour.
+A 50-minute video was made featuring Sharon, Lois & Bram on stage with their Sing A to Z Tour.
 It was re-packaged and re-designed for the Drive Entertainment release as well.

 When Casablanca Kids Inc. re-released the album, they also took the 50-minute video and made it into a DVD titled "Sharon, Lois & Bram's ABCs".
 This was the first DVD in the Sharon, Lois & Bram collection.
 It featured photo galleries of the trio as well as each individual member.
 It also included bonus songs and a clip of the opening to their second TV series "Skinnamarink TV".
 It was released in both the United States and Canada.
 The Canadian edition featured Sharon near the letter "A", Bram near "B", and Lois near "C", it also titled "Sharon, Lois & Bram ABC's".
 The American edition featured Lois near "B" and Bram near "C", and the title is slightly different: "Sharon, Lois & Bram: ABC".
 Also, the color of the alphabet letters varies between the two editions.

 In addition, a Songbook titled "Sharon, Lois & Bram Sing A to Z" was published.
 Illustrated by Kim LaFave, it is full of colorful sketches as well as words and music to many of the songs heard on the album.